Aimolik/CareHub/DOCUMENTATION.md

 docker run -d -p 5432:5432 -e POSTGRES_USER=user -e POSTGRES_PASSWORD=admin --name postgres postgres
 ```

+To connect to the databse, use 'user' as user and 'admin' as password for authentication.
 Once it is running, start the CareHubApplication file.